kongda/NewsChecker/README.md

 # NewsChecker

-A Android App to ckeck for existence of a String on a webpage.
+A Android App to constantly ckeck for existence of a String on a webpage.

 - Written in Java
 - Material Design